Caitlin Wiesner

 Caitlin Reed Wiesner, Ph.D.

-Dr. Wiesner is an Assistant Professor of History who specializes in the history of women, gender, and sexuality in the 20th century United States.
+Dr. Wiesner is an Assistant Professor of History who specializes in the history of gender, sexuality, race and crime control policy in the 20th century United States.
 She holds the William F. Olson Chair in Civic and Culture Studies for the 2023-2024 Academic Year.

-When she is not teaching or researching, Dr. Wiesner enjoys cooking and trying new foods, hiking, and visiting museums near her home in Central New Jersey.
+When she is not teaching or researching, Dr. Wiesner enjoys cooking (and eating) new foods and exploring the natural and historic wonders of her native New Jersey.

 Ph.D., Rutgers University (2021)